Postage stamps and postal history of Iceland: Chronology

 In 1930, Iceland celebrated the 1000th anniversary of the Althing with an attractive series of 15 regular and 5 airmail stamps featuring a wide variety of historical, mythological, and scenic images.
 In 1928 Icelandic authorities received a proposal from the 'Society of the Friends of Iceland' Verein der Islandsfreunde in Vienna Austria, proposing to produce these stamps as a gift to Iceland for the Millenary celebrations.
 Against the advice of the Head Postmaster, Sigurður Briem, the Icelandic government accepted the offer to produce 813,000 kronur's worth of stamps, 600,000 kronur's worth of which were to go to Iceland, and the rest to the Society for its trouble.
 Iceland's share of the stamps were delivered in December 1929, but in 1930 it became apparent that a fraud had been committed and a much larger than authorised number of stamps had been produced, by the insertion of the figure '1' before the value in the print order.
 Police investigations had not been completed before the outbreak of World War II, and were not resumed afterwards.

 In May 1931, stamps were overprinted Zeppelin / 1931 for use on mail sent via the airship Graf Zeppelin, which visited Reykjavík on 1 July.
 The zeppelin did not actually land, but it got low enough to pass mail bags up and down.

 Also in 1931, a new issue came out depicting the Gullfoss waterfall.
 In addition, stamps of the 1920 issue, but with the vignette of the king much more finely engraved, started appearing periodically, through 1937.

 Iceland's first semi-postal stamps appeared in 1933.
 The subjects of the three stamps depicted categories of recipients; rescue workers, children, and the elderly.

 In 1938 a dramatic series featured images of Geysir, the namesake of all other geysers.

 Iceland again honored Jón Sigurðsson on its issue marking the independent republic established on 17 June 1944 (and again on the 150th anniversary of his birth on 17 June 1961 and the centenary of the deaths of Jón and his wife, Ingibjorg Einarsdóttir, in 1979).

 In 1948, the eruption of the volcano Hekla was marked by another set of dramatic images.

-Since independence, Iceland has pursued a relatively restrained stamp-issuing policy, bringing out about 20 new stamps each year.
-There are annual Christmas and Europa issues, and sets depicting local scenery, flora, and fauna, as well as heritage and the works of local artists.
+After independence, Iceland pursued a relatively restrained stamp-issuing policy, bringing out about 20 new stamps each year.
+There were annual Christmas and Europa issues, and sets depicting local scenery, flora, and fauna, as well as heritage and the works of local artists.

-Iceland Post has announced that it will cease issuing stamps after 2020.
-The postal service plans to continue to sell its stamps in stock to customers and may reprint older stamps if necessary to replenish its stock.
+Iceland Post announced in 2020 that it would cease issuing stamps.
+The postal service said that it would continue to sell its stamps in stock to customers and may reprint older stamps if necessary to replenish its stock.
+Nevertheless, in 2023, Iceland Post released a souvenir sheet consisting of four stamps in order to commemorate the 150th anniversary of the country's first postage stamp.